 Church and Sunday School are co-operating to make the celebration of Easter this year notable.
 There will be two services in the morning.
-The first will be under direction of the Sunday School, but will be for the familie of the congregation, parents and children uniting.
-It be at the usual Sunday School hour, but will be held in the church auditorium.
-Besides special singing by the partments of the school there will be an address on the Easter message, illustrated, by Mrs. Lucy Allen Smar whose beautiful impersonation of Priscilla many will member.
-She will adapt her address to old and young The service in the church with an Easter sermon by Pastor will follow.
-Mrs. Scammell, a member of the Music Committee of the Church, is planning the Eastern music.
-Two fine singers have already been secured, Mrs Hasselriis, contralto, and Mrs. Greene, soprano.
-As other years, a special Easter offering will be taken.
-The will also be the reception of new members into the lowship of the Church.
+The first will be under the direction of the Sunday School, but will be for the families of the congregation, parents and children uniting.
+It will be at the usual Sunday School hour, but will be held in the church auditorium.
+Besides special singing by the departments of the school there will be an address on the Easter message, illustrated, by Mrs. Lucy Allen Smart, whose beautiful impersonation of Priscilla many will remember.
+She will adapt her address to old and young.
+The service in the church with an Easter sermon by the Pastor will follow.
+Mrs. Scammell, a member of the Music Committee of the Church, is planning the Easter Two fine singers have already been secured, Mrs. Hasselriis, contralto, and Mrs. Greene, soprano.
+As in other years, a special Easter offering will be taken.
+There will also be the reception of new members into the fellowship of the Church.

 In Holy Week the service on Good Friday night will take the place of the usual mid-week meeting.
-It will be to the church and Rev. Dr. Latshaw has promised to preach It will be a good opportunity to hear an excellent preaches
+It will be in the church and Rev. Dr. Latshaw has promised to preach.
+It will be a good opportunity to hear an excellent preacher.